Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Method

-The K-means algorithm is the one of most popular and widely used clustering algorithms in the literature.
+In this work, we use K-means and Bisecting K-means \cite{steinbach2000comparison} as the clustering algorithms.
+We also utilize the well-initialized versions known as K-means++ and Bisecting K-means++ to form better clusters.
+The K-means algorithm is one of the most popular and widely used clustering algorithms in the literature.
 In K-means, we first define the number of clusters.
 Each data point is then assigned to one of the clusters based on the distance from the cluster centers (centroid).
 The objective is to assign all the data points to the nearest centroid while keeping the clusters as small as possible.
-The term 'means' in the K-means algorithm comes from the fact that the centroids are calculated as the average of the data points currently belonging to this cluster.
+The term `means' in the K-means algorithm comes from the fact that the centroids are calculated as the average of the data points currently belonging to this cluster.
 This simple clustering technique is shown to be useful for many different domains.
-However, naive K-means has some limitations which are addressed by different improvements, for example, K-means++.
+However, naive K-means has some limitations, which are addressed by different improvements, for example, K-means++.

 In naive K-means, the initial location of the centroids can dictate the outcome of the clustering algorithm.
 It has been shown that a bad initialization can cause the model to find very different centroids than one with better initialization \cite{arthur2006k}.
 To solve this issue, the K-means++ algorithm proposed an effective initialization technique for cluster centers while keeping the rest of the algorithm identical to the original K-means \cite{arthur2006k}.
 K-means++ selects the first centroid randomly from all the data points.
 It then calculates the distance of all the data points from the already assigned centroid (or centroids).
 The data point with the highest distance from all the existing centroids is considered the next centroid.
 This step continues until the desired number of centroids is found.
 The bisecting K-means clustering technique is another small modification of the original K-means algorithm \cite{savaresi2001performance}.
 In this algorithm, all points are first divided into two clusters (hence the name bisecting).
 Then each cluster is further divided into two more clusters until the desired number of centroids is achieved.
 This algorithm also has a better initialization version called bisecting K-means++.

-A visual illustration of the labelled set selection process is shown in Figure \ref{fig:cluters}.
-This example shows a dataset with 3 classes (left).
-To sample 6 data points (right), 6 clusters are formed over the unlabelled set.
-From each of the clusters, a sample nearest to the cluster center is selected as the labelled sample.